I tried to organize the local LLM situation in 2026

 About MoE Models and CPU MoE Offloading

-MoE models (Qwen3-30B-A3B, gpt-oss-120b, etc.) activate only some experts when processing each token.
-Using llama.cpp's --n-cpu-moe option, you can place expert weights in CPU RAM while keeping the attention layers in GPU VRAM, allowing large MoE models to run at practical speeds even with limited VRAM.
-LM Studio has also supported this feature via GUI since v0.3.23.
+MoE models (Qwen3-30B-A3B, gpt-oss-120b, etc.) activate only a subset of Experts when processing each token.
+Using the --n-cpu-moe option in llama.cpp, you can place Expert weights in CPU RAM while keeping the Attention layers in GPU VRAM, allowing you to run large-scale MoE models at practical speeds even with limited VRAM.
+LM Studio has also supported this feature in the GUI since v0.3.23.

-Community reports have shown cases where gpt-oss-120b ran at approximately 3.5 times the speed of Ollama (GitHub Issue #11772).
-If you're planning to use MoE models seriously, consider trying llama.cpp or LM Studio.
+Community reports show cases where gpt-oss-120b achieved about 3.5x the speed of Ollama (GitHub Issue #11772).
+If you want to use MoE models seriously, consider trying llama.cpp or LM Studio as well.

-Note that in unified memory environments like Apple Silicon Macs or NVIDIA DGX Spark, where the CPU and GPU share the same memory pool, the memory savings from CPU MoE Offloading don't apply.
-On the other hand, since there's no PCIe transfer bottleneck when loading experts, unified memory is structurally well-suited to MoE models.
+Note that in unified memory environments like Apple Silicon Macs or NVIDIA DGX Spark, where the CPU and GPU share the same memory pool, there is no memory-saving benefit from CPU MoE Offloading.
+On the other hand, since there is no PCIe transfer bottleneck when loading Experts, unified memory is structurally well-suited for MoE models.

 Why I Recommend Ollama

 If you're trying local LLMs for the first time, Ollama is the easiest option.
-If you need to handle large numbers of simultaneous requests in a serious production environment, vLLM becomes an option (setup isn't as simple as Ollama, but throughput under heavy load can be several times to nearly 20 times higher than Ollama).
+If you need to handle large numbers of concurrent requests in a serious production environment, vLLM becomes an option (the setup is not as easy as Ollama, but throughput under high load can be several to nearly 20 times that of Ollama).

 # Installation (Mac/Linux)